Homework Assignment #6 — Contribution

 HW6a — Task Selection Report

-The first deliverable is an initial report on the project and task(s) you
+The first thing you must turn in is an initial report on the project and task(s) you

 select, including a proposed schedule (with effort estimates).